Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 8. Use a software localization tool

-You’ve seen how using a software localization tool or translation management system (TMS) can help you easily implement some of the important guidelines in this list.
+You’ve seen how using a software localization tool or a translation management system (TMS) can help you easily move through the above steps.

-It helps to organize the localization workflow, track the progress of translation projects, and reduce manual tasks via automation.
+It helps to organize the localization workflow, track the progress, and reduce manual tasks via automation.
 While each is best-suited to a specific use case, they generally include three main components:

 - Computer-assisted translation (CAT) tools